omergamliel3/flutter-WhatsAppClone/README.md

 # WhatsAppClone - _UNDER CONSTRUCTION_

-A WhatsApp clone flutter project
+A WhatsApp clone project.
+This app is my own version for WhatsApp with Flutter.
+Real contacts replaced with Firebase ML kit bots.

 ## Screenshots